wang2024467/test-repo-data-mining/README.md

 git push -u origin main
 ```

-If you already have commits and just want to push updates:
+If already have commits and just want to push updates:

 ```bash
 git add .